Seerban/godot-vehicle/README.md

 # godot-vehicle

-Early WIP implementation of a 3D Raycast Vehicle, customizable alternative to Godot's VehicleBody3D node.
+WIP implementation of a 3D Raycast Vehicle, customizable alternative to Godot's VehicleBody3D node.

-**Depending on the vehicle configuration:**
-"Arcade" feel is mostly affected by grip forgiveness parameters (1 = more arcadey).
+*Grip Forgiveness* gives the "Arcade" feel (1 = more arcadey, grip not limited by acceleration or braking).
-Realistic is prone to spinning out and understeering as acceleration and braking are either at 0% or 100% for now.

-Plan on adding TCS/ABS and improving suspension feel.
+*Spring Grip Influence* affects how much grip the tires gain under braking or downforce, this effect will can under/oversteer.

+Other variables hopefully intuitive.

+Current vehicle handling presets:

+Arcade, Realistic, Offroad, Drift

+Placeholder materials sourced from [ambientcg.com](https://ambientcg.com/)